Coffee Shop Location Analysis in London

 Choosing based on Saturday foot traffic (weekday patterns are what matter)

-Ignoring competitor density — 3 specialty coffee shops within 200m is oversaturated
+Ignoring competitor density — clusters of specialty coffee within walking distance erode margins fast

 Not checking lease terms for exclusivity clauses